vim-syntastic/syntastic/README.markdown

 __Q.
 How can I jump between the different errors without using the location list at the bottom of the window?__

-A. Vim provides several built in commands for this.
+A. Vim provides several built-in commands for this.
 See `:help :lnext` and `:help :lprev`.

 If you use these commands a lot then you may want to add shortcut mappings to